yeager-j/api.nuzlocke.gg/ENGINEERING.md

 ### 7.3 API Endpoints

 The build script generates JSON and places them in `/public` in the following structure:
-- `/v1/pokemon/[version-group]/forms/[pokemon].json` - Use this to access a Pokemon
+- `/v1/pokemon/[version-group]/forms/[pokemon].json` - Use this to access a Pokémon
-- `/v1/pokemon/[version-group]/species/[pokemon].json` - Use this to access a Pokemon Species
+- `/v1/pokemon/[version-group]/species/[pokemon].json` - Use this to access a Pokémon Species
-- `/v1/pokemon/[version-group]/lists/by-form.json` - Use this to access a list of Pokemon available in this version group
+- `/v1/pokemon/[version-group]/lists/by-form.json` - Use this to access a list of Pokémon available in this version group
-- `/v1/pokemon/[version-group]/lists/by-species.json` - Use this to access a list of Pokemon Species available in this version group
+- `/v1/pokemon/[version-group]/lists/by-species.json` - Use this to access a list of Pokémon Species available in this version group

 ### 7.4 Caching Strategy